 Who you see at the practice depends on what medical care you need.
 There are a range of professionals at the practice or affiliated to it, and many have a specialist area of knowledge.

 To make an appointment please see our Appointments page by clicking on the button above.
 The telephone numbers for appointments are: 01284 770440 for Swan Surgery and 01842 810206 for Forest Surgery.
-You can also book appointments online or through the automated telephone system if you are registered at Swan Surgery.
+You can also submit a request for an appointment through Anima.

 A number of our practice nurses have undergone further training in providing asthma care.
 We encourage all patients with asthma to attend for regular review, at least on a yearly basis.
 Anyone experiencing frequent mild symptoms from their asthma should make an appointment for an asthma review with a nurse for assessment and help with medication.

 If you’re concerned about your blood pressure and you have been able to take your own readings please follow the link where there is a handy blood pressure checker tool as well as information on how to lower your blood pressure High blood pressure (hypertension) – NHS (www.nhs.uk) (opens a new tab)

 Blood tests for our Forest Surgery patients can be booked at the Mildenhall Hub, Newmarket or West Suffolk Hospital.
 There is a minority of patients we still provide blood services for at the surgery, this includes; patients receiving chemotherapy and patients with sever mobility issues.

 Blood tests for our Swan Surgery patients are carried out at West Suffolk Hospital.

 If you’re concerned about your weight please check out BMI calculator | Check your BMI – NHS | Please fill in your details (www.nhs.uk) (opens a new tab) you can find information on support for weight management further down this page.